omnigapai/paestro-orchestrator-mcp/GOOGLE_WORKSPACE_FIX_SUMMARY.md

 4. ✅ Supports WebSocket connections via Socket.IO
 5. ✅ Forwards complete URLs with query parameters to target MCPs

-**The remaining issue is that the Google Workspace MCP itself is not responding (404 errors), which is outside the Orchestrator's responsibility.**
+**The remaining issue is that the Google Workspace MCP itself is not responding (404 errors), which is outside the Orchestrator"s responsibility.**